vygr/ChrysaLisp/docs/LISP.md

 before returning from the function if you do this, else you will create a cycle that can't be freed.

-`defq` and `bind` always create entries in the top environment hash map. `setq` searches the environment chain to find an existing entry and sets that entry or fails with an error.
+`defq` and `bind` always create entries in the current environment hash map.
+`setq` searches the environment chain to find an existing entry and sets that entry or fails with an error.
 This means `setq` can be used to write to symbols outside the scope of the current function.
 Some people don't like this, but used wisely it can be very powerful.
 Coming from an assembler background I prefer to have all the guns and knives available, so try not to shoot your foot off.

 There is no cons, cdr or car stuff.
 Lists are just vector objects and you use `push`, `cat`, `slice` etc to manipulate elements.
 Also an empty list does not